ThunderFly-aerospace/docs/avionics/TFLORA01/index.md

 CONFIG_EXAMPLES_FAKE_GPS=y
 ```

-After flashing the appropriate PX4 firmware, create a file named `tflora.txt` The following is an anonymous example of tflora.txt in the root of the SD card with your TTN connection credentials.
+After flashing the appropriate PX4 firmware, create a file named `tflora.txt` containing your TTN connection credentials.
+The following is an anonymous example content of `tflora.txt` in the root of the SD card.
 You should modify it by using your keys:

 ```
 n:5D5A273AD1F54F2503A8FF99796E3DC9